 One of the biggest hints to create a great blend is to not jump values with too big of a leap.
 For example, every color can be assigned a black and white value, where white is 0 and black is 7.
 Every color will fall somewhere on that spectrum.

 It’s hard to judge color values!
-One of my art teachers gave us an exercise where we went to the hardware store and grabbed several handfuls of paint chips of every color and light or darkness.
+One of my art teachers gave us an exercise where we went to the hardware store and grabbed several handfuls of paint chips of every color and of many shades of light or darkness.
 Then we cut them up into small pieces and tried to assign them the correct value.

 Here’s a red color swatch.
 What value do you think it is?

 For the best alcohol marker blending, make sure there are no big value jumps between colors!
-It’s best to stick to right nest door, or just two jumps away when mixing two different shades or different colors.
+It’s best to stick to right next door on the value scale, or just two jumps away when mixing two different shades or different colors.

 4. Controlling Saturation

-Getting used to the different levels of wetness/saturation is a important skill.
+Getting used to the different levels of wetness/saturation is an important skill.
 Alcohol markers require moisture to move and blend.
-Too wet makes puddles, too dry makes for streaks.
+For example, too wet, or too much of the colorant makes puddles.
+Conversely, too dry makes for streaks or mottling.

 The best thing to do is get some scrap marker paper and experiment until you get the hang of it.